Shea Ki

 Picture

-The idea of me doing a LinkedIn Cover Story Challenge was made possible first by Cathy Francois's willingness to be a good sport when I asked if she wanted to start a challenge with me.
-I knew I needed an extra supportive nudge to commit to recording and posting one and accountability.
+The idea of me doing a video intro on LinkedIn was made possible first by Cathy Francois's willingness to be a good sport when I asked if she wanted to challenge each other to get this task done.
+I knew I needed an extra supportive nudge to commit to recording and posting mine.

 Cathy and I gave each other one month and checked in every week to see how it was going.
 If something was holding us back, we could share that with each other openly whether it was a tech issue or feeling like maybe we should get our hair done first.

-I highly suggest to start a challenge with a co-worker or friend as it makes the journey to get it done SO much more enjoyable.
-Having someone else to share your excuses for not doing something that you know will be helpful to your career momentum can spur you into action to GET IT DONE.
+I highly suggest to start a LinkedIn Video Intro challenge with a co-worker or friend as it makes the journey to get it done SO much more enjoyable.
+Having someone else to share your excuses for not doing something that you know will be helpful to your career momentum can spur you to GET IT DONE.

-As Cathy put it best in one of our recent conversations about doing the LinkedIN Cover Story Challenge, "it's nice to get an external push and support from someone who can relate."
+As Cathy put it best in one of our recent conversations, "it's nice to get an external push and support from someone who can relate."

-Here are time-saving and practical tips from Cathy about creating your LinkedIn Cover Story:
+Here are time-saving and practical tips from Cathy about creating your LinkedIn Video Intro:

 One more suggestion that resonated with me that she shared was, "I adjusted the pitch of my voice to bring a level of excitement because I can sound monotone in my relaxed voice."
 I also set an intention of how I want the tone of my voice to sound before recording and it helps every time.

-View Cathy's cover story on her LinkedIn Profile for an excellent example of someone who is offering lots of value to others through several professional roles as well as being the founder of Rezume Forward.
+When you click on Cathy's picture on LinkedIn, her intro video will play.
+It is an excellent example of someone who is offering lots of value to others through several professional roles as well as being the founder of Rezume Forward.

 Alison Bucklin